Regency Centers (NASDAQ:REG) PT Raised to $72.00

-Regency Centers (NASDAQ:REG – Get Rating) had its target price lifted by Evercore ISI to $72.00 in a research report sent to investors on Tuesday, Stock Target Advisor reports.
+Regency Centers (NASDAQ:REG – Get Rating) had its price objective raised by Evercore ISI to $72.00 in a report published on Monday, Stock Target Advisor reports.

-Other analysts have also issued research reports about the stock.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of Regency Centers from $83.00 to $72.00 in a research report on Monday, July 11th.
-Compass Point decreased their target price on shares of Regency Centers from $75.00 to $67.00 and set a neutral rating on the stock in a research report on Wednesday, June 22nd.
-Truist Financial decreased their target price on shares of Regency Centers from $78.00 to $67.00 and set a buy rating on the stock in a research report on Tuesday, June 21st.
-Barclays decreased their target price on shares of Regency Centers from $78.00 to $69.00 and set an equal weight rating on the stock in a research report on Friday, July 15th.
-Finally, Morgan Stanley decreased their price target on shares of Regency Centers from $63.00 to $57.50 and set an equal weight rating on the stock in a report on Friday, July 15th.
-Six investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $68.71.
+REG has been the subject of a number of other reports.
+Jefferies Financial Group decreased their price objective on shares of Regency Centers from $79.00 to $69.00 in a report on Thursday, June 30th.
+BTIG Research dropped their price target on shares of Regency Centers from $77.00 to $67.00 and set a buy rating on the stock in a research report on Wednesday, July 6th.
+Credit Suisse Group began coverage on shares of Regency Centers in a report on Wednesday, June 22nd.
+They set a neutral rating and a $56.00 price target for the company.
+Morgan Stanley dropped their target price on shares of Regency Centers from $63.00 to $57.50 and set an equal weight rating on the stock in a research report on Friday, July 15th.
+Finally, Compass Point cut their price target on Regency Centers from $75.00 to $67.00 and set a neutral rating for the company in a report on Wednesday, June 22nd.
+Seven equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Hold and an average price target of $68.71.

 Regency Centers Dividend Announcement